Electric shock due to water in electrical equipment

 What happened?

-The incident occured during fresh water supply to a vessel, when the sounding pipe cap (located on the floor in the vessel galley) did not withstand the pressure, and so water sprayed out into the galley and onto the electrical stoves and deep fat fryer.
+The incident occurred during fresh water supply to a vessel, when the sounding pipe cap (located on the floor in the vessel galley) did not withstand the pressure, and so water sprayed out into the galley and onto the electrical stoves and deep fat fryer.

 The flow of water was stopped and spilled water was mopped up, and the catering team continued to work.
 However, it appeared that water had penetrated the electrical circuitry of the deep fat fryer, and the steward received a mains electrical shock.
 This was reported, and the electrical equipment isolated.
 The steward was not harmed.